rooprob/puppeteer/README.markdown

 * Fork the project
 * Create your feature branch (`git checkout -b my-feature`)
 * Do your changes (don't forget the tests suite if needed)
+* Remember that we use [EditorConfig](http://editorconfig.org) to keep coding standards in our files.
+Please use it too, or follow the rules described in the `.editorconfig` file.
 * Commit your changes (`git commit -am 'Awesome feature added'`)
 * Push to the server (`git push origin my-feature`)
 * Send the pull request!